nosas/blog/toonvision/classification/article.md

 Like most MMORPGs, there's no single focus in ToonTown's gameplay.
 Players can perform whatever activities they want: socialize, explore the world, fight Cogs, complete tasks for rewards, fish, race karts, and even play minigames.

+We won't discuss too much about the game itself in this article because we're focusing on building a image classifier, not a full end-to-end ToonTown AI.

 ### Toons

+Toons are the main protagonists of ToonTown online.
+They are cartoon animals that enjoy having fun and are constantly using their arsenal of gags to stop Cogs from invading their neighborhoods and converting ToonTown into a corporate dystopia.

+Players can customize their Toon's name, species, color, clothes, and other attributes.
 There are 11 unique animals:

 - bear